MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/pwa-links.md

 [People Graph Component][pwaPeopleGraphComponent] - Returns the Contacts for the signed-in user from the Microsoft Graph API.

-[People Picker Graph Component][pwaPeoplePickerGraphComponent] - Enables the user to view, add, or remove people objects from a dynamic drop-down list as they type.
+[People Picker Graph Component][pwaPeoplePickerGraphComponent] - Enables the user to view, add, or remove **People** objects from a dynamic drop-down list as the user types.

 [Sign in with Microsoft, Google, or Facebook][pwaSignIn] - Lets your users sign-in using their Microsoft, Google, or Facebook account using `pwa-auth`.
 Your app receives their email address, name, and profile picture.